Nissan to cut nearly 1 in 10 jobs worldwide | DW | 25.07.2019

 Underreported pay

-Carlos Ghosn, who oversaw Nissan's rise to a world player in automobile development, is accused of underreporting his pay and diverting Nissan funds to personal accounts.
+Carlos Ghosn, considered the architect of the Renault-Nissan-Mitsubishi alliance, is accused of underreporting his pay and diverting Nissan funds to personal accounts.
 He denies the allegations, and was released on bail in April.

 jns/msh (AP, Reuters)